r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.2.2 =
+Added: New transform control buttons in the editor to toggle between scale, rotation, translation.
+Added: Now Environment Block initializes with a starter grid object and a spawn point to get you started quicker.
+Fixes: Errors in WordPress messages from NPC responses were not scoped to root Namespace

 = 1.2.1 =
 Fixes: Clears input after sending a message to a NPC Removes cruft that made it into the release.
 Pardon my logs. :)